kubernetes/community/contributors/design-proposals/autoscaling/vertical-pod-autoscaler.md

 1. `"Initial"`: VPA only assigns resources on Pod creation and does not change them during lifetime of the Pod.
-2. `"Auto"` (default): VPA assigns resources on Pod creation and additionally can update them during lifetime of the Pod, including evicting / rescheduling the Pod.
+2. `"Recreate"`: VPA assigns resources on Pod creation and additionally can update them during lifetime of the Pod, including evicting / rescheduling the Pod.
+3. `"Auto"` (default): Currently this mode is equivalent to the `"Recreate"` mode.
+   VPA assigns resources on Pod creation and additionally can update them during the lifetime of the pod, using any available update method.
+To reiterate, this is equivalent to `"Recreate"`, which is currently the only available update method.
-3. `"Off"`: VPA never changes Pod resources.
+4. `"Off"`: VPA never changes Pod resources.
 The recommender still sets the recommended resources in the VPA object.
 This can be used for a “dry run”.

 To disable VPA updates the user can do any of the following: (1) change the